wordsworthc/evo-python-sdk/evo-client-common/quickstart.md

 ### Log in to Evo

 The Evo service requires users to log in to access their data.
 This is done using the OAuth 2.0 protocol.
-The [`AuthorizationCodeAuthorizer`][evo.oauth.AuthorizationCodeAuthorizer] class is used to authenticate users and obtain an access token.
+The `evo.oauth.AuthorizationCodeAuthorizer` class is used to authenticate users and obtain an access token.
 The access token is used to make requests to the Evo service.

 ``` python